 In another week’s time, it will be three months since I arrived in the town of Fontainebleau.
 There’s a bug going around the '18Js at the moment and I am down with a flu.
-Which is a good thing because it resulted in me sitting at home drinking soup, watching fall colors out of my window and generally musing about life.
+Which is a good thing because it resulted in me sitting at home drinking soup, watching fall colours out of my window and generally musing about life.
 Time is a beautiful thing, for when keenly observed it seems to be barely flowing, and yet turn your back and it seems to fly by.

 I glance at my Monday time table.
 One of the entries on it reads: 12:00 – Cabaret Practice, 12:00 – Group Assignment and 12:00 French Lessons.
 This pretty much sums up what happens at INSEAD – choices.
 Whether to attend that weekend trip or to go hiking in the forest, whether to join a club or start your own club, whether to attend that interesting talk or work on the assignment, whether to attend the tutorial or just wing it, gym or inertia, raise your hand or not raise your hand.